Located on the left of the interface, the mapping panels contain everything related to the geometry, transformation and organization of your shapes.

 - Display mode: this lets you choose whether to display the content of your player in the full player area or just in the faces of its group.
 Learn more about them here.

 - Warping: this section allows you to use the warping tool on your player to deform its texture.
+Learn more about Player warping here.

 Vertex properties

-- Handles: this lets you convert your point to a straight point or one of the 3 types of curve points.
+Handles: this lets you convert your point to a straight point or one of the 3 types of curve points.
 Learn more about them here.

 Center properties